-The SEDA-COG Joint Rail Authority, (JRA) owns the Lycoming Valley trackage as part of an overall regional shortline rail system encompassing six rail lines with nearly 200 miles of track, land, rights-of way, engine houses and various bridges and other railroad related structures traversing through a nine county area consisting of Lycoming, Union, Northumberland, Montour, Mifflin, Columbia, Clinton, Centre and Blair Counties.
-The entire JRA system provides rail freight service to approximately 85 shippers supporting over 10,000 good paying industrial jobs.
-The Lycoming Valley Railroad alone boasts 24 customers and in 2016 their doors or relocate to other areas having a substantial negative impact on the regional economy.
-In fact, the JRA and North Shore Railroad contract owner / operator arrangement has become widely recognized as a model for successful public-private rail partnerships on both the state-wide and national levels.
+The SEDA-COG Joint Rail Authority, (JRA) owns the Lycoming Valley trackage as part of an overall regional shortline rail system encompassing six rail lines with nearly 200 miles of track, land, rights-of way, engine houses and various bridges and other railroad related structures traversing through a nine county area consisting of Lycoming, Union, Northumberland, Montour, their doors or relocate to other areas having a substantial negative impact on the regional economy.
+In fact, the JRA and North Shore Railroad contract owner operator arrangement has become widely recognized as a model for successful public-private rail partnerships on both the state-wide and national levels.
 The current operating agreement expired on June 30, 2017 and a time extension was granted by the JRA.
 Under this agreement, the JRA provides the North Shore Railroad with the exclusive right to use the railroad facilities owned by JRA in exchange for an operating fee based on 10% of gross freight revenue, 15% of Norfolk Southern track usage rights and 25% of car storage paid to JRA by North Shore Railroad.
 The operator is responsible for all equipment and facilities necessary to provide safe and adequate rail service.
 [The JRA issued a Request for Proposals (RFP) in May 2014, five railroads responded.
 Two proposers, Carload Express and Susquehanna Union Railroad Corporation (North Shore Railroad group), remain.
-The process is contested and as of December 2018, the matter is before the Commonwealth Court.]
+The process is contested and as of October 2017, the matter is before the Pennsylvania Supreme Court.]